 Like every dog owner, you want to avoid fleas on your dog and in your home.
 And you don’t want your dog picking up ticks and risking tick-borne disease.

 No, it’s not!
-If you got excited about the idea of a longer term chewable flea and tick medicine … hold your horses right now!
+If you got excited about the idea of a longer term chewable flea and tick medicine … stop right there!

 There are three drugs in the category of chewable flea and tick preventives: Nexgard, Bravecto and Simparica.

 Nexgard (active ingredient afoxolaner) and Bravecto (fluralaner) were approved in the US in late 2013 and early 2014.
-Simparica (sarolaner) was just introduced in March 2016.
+Simparica (sarolaner) came out in March 2016.

 The dosing schedules are once a month for Nexgard and Simparica and once every three months for Bravecto.

 All three drugs are pesticides that work by attacking the nervous system of the fleas and ticks, causing death.
-The statements below describing the Mode of Action of these drugs are from the manufacturers’ Prescribing Information.
+The excerpts below from the manufacturers’ Prescribing Information explain the mode of action of these drugs (we added some bold to highlight the important parts) …

 Nexgard (afoxolaner)